laelbarlow/amoebae/README.md

 #### 2020 November 15

-AMOEBAE now runs on Compute Canada clusters (via the SLURM job scheduler) using environment modules and a Python venv virtual environment.

-#### 2020 November 12

 The main amoebae repository (this repository) was updated for workflow management via [Snakemake](https://snakemake.readthedocs.io/en/stable/) and package management via [Conda](https://docs.conda.io/en/latest/).
 This has many advantages including simplifying the installation process considerably (see instructions above).
-However, AMOEBAE may not run on clusters that do not have Conda installed (e.g., Compute Canada) without extensive customization (this issue will be addressed in future updates).
+Also, AMOEBAE now runs on Compute Canada clusters (via the SLURM job scheduler) using environment modules and a Python venv virtual environment.

 ## Contact info